dipa96/my-days-and-not/CTFs/ConfigEditor/README.md

     <uses-permission android:name="android.permission.MANAGE_EXTERNAL_STORAGE"/>
 ```

-### Implicitly Exported Component
+### Explicit and Implicitly Exported Component

-In this case, the application is implicitly exporting a component, specifically the `MainActivity`, which could allow access to it from external sources.
+In this case, the application is explicit and implicitly exporting a component, specifically the `MainActivity`, which could allow access to it from external sources.

 The application handles links with schemes `file://`, `http://`, and `https://`, as well as files with the `.yaml` extension.
 This implies that the `MainActivity` component may be invoked or accessed when these types of links or files are interacted with.
 This behavior could introduce security risks, especially if the `MainActivity` component performs sensitive operations or accesses sensitive data.